 Senior Capstone Design is a required course for all civil and environmental engineers at UW-Madison.
-With the guidance of professional mentors, students use the knowledge and interpersonal skills they have gained in their classwork and work experiences to create effective solutions to real problems.
+With the guidance of professional mentors, students use the knowledge and interpersonal skills they have gained through classroom and work experiences to create effective solutions to real problems.

-Sponsoring a Capstone Project with the UW-Madison Civil and Environmental Engineering Department provides an exceptional partnership opportunity.
-Sponsoring Partners for a Design Project Team acquire innovative assessments and solutions to their unique problems by teaming with UW-Madison’s senior engineering students.
-The Project Team includes students from Civil, Environmental, and Geological Engineering, supplemented by students from other disciplines as needed for multi-disciplinary project requirements.
+Sponsoring a Capstone Project with the UW-Madison Civil and Environmental Engineering Department is an exceptional partnership opportunity.
+As a sponsoring partner, you will acquire innovative assessments and solutions to unique problems by teaming with UW-Madison’s senior engineering students.
+The project team includes students from Civil, Environmental, and Geological Engineering, supplemented by students from other disciplines as needed for multi-disciplinary project requirements.
 The entire process is guided by practicing professionals that volunteer to mentor each project team.

-Your tax-deductible investment is small compared to the benefits you share with the engineers of the future.
-The value of this program is demonstrated by the satisfied Partners that sponsor Capstone Projects year after year.
+Your tax-deductible investment is small compared to the benefits you will share with future engineers.
+The value of this program is demonstrated by the satisfied partners that sponsor Capstone Projects year after year.
 Shouldn’t you be one of them?

 Partnership Program Details

 Partners are an integral part of the Capstone Vision.

 Strategic partners, from a wide variety of public and private sector entities, are essential to the Capstone project-based learning experience.

 Through a cooperative win-win arrangement, these partners furnish “real world” projects that provide students with an open-ended design problem.
 Project-based learning provides a variety of experiences, significant challenges, and real designer-client interaction for our student teams.
 Projects come from within a broad set of themes including general building design, transportation design and environmental design, but most often are interdisciplinary in nature.